Published in

 9. The Art of Painting.

-Jan Vermeer effortlessly integrates the perfection of light, complex composition, and naturalistic scenery in this artwork.
+Jan Vermeer effortlessly integrates the perfection of light, complex composition, and naturalistic scenery in The Art of Painting.
 The woman acts like the model of the painter.
 She wears a blue dress with her eyes gazing down and a book in her hand.
 On her back, the wall displays a map of countries.
 Besides, the table carries some silky cloths on its shelf with shining colorful curtains covering the panorama.
 A black garment reveals the painter’s shirt underneath the cuts on the sleeves and back.
 Orange stockings and puffy shorts adorn his legs.

 There is a rendering effect of light in the painting, filling it with energy and positivity.
-The artwork was in a special place in Vermeer’s heart, so he did not sell it even when he was in debt.
+The artwork had a special place in Vermeer’s heart, so he did not sell it even when he was in debt.

 The map tells us about the history, probably about the ongoing war at that time, with the lady as the description of it through the poetry.
-The mastery of the colors and representation of his work lies in this composition.
+The mastery of the colors and representation of his work lies in this composition as well.

 The Art of Painting Jan Vermeer